-- Assist the Properties Director with the prop carpentry build schedule, which would include the assignment of build projects.
+- Assist the Prop Director with the prop carpentry build schedule which would include the assignment of build projects.

 - Coordinate with Properties Director on shop improvements and ways to make the shop more efficient and safe.

-- Coordinate with Properties Department and other departments any special needs that are involved with projects as directed by Properties Director.
+- Coordinate with our department and other departments any special needs that are involved with projects as directed by Properties Director.

 - Coordinate with Prop Run Chiefs the operation and specifics of props designed with special FX for the run of the show.